The Pillage of Rome (The Play)

 Near the city of Pisa.

-Ataulf and Alaric discuss their new demands and position established.
+(Ataulf and Alaric discuss their new demands and established position.)

 ALARIC.

-We have gathered more men, along our march to Rome.
-With thy men, we have amassed a great army to intimidate the Romans.
+We have gathered more men along our march to Rome.
+With thy warriors, we have amassed a great host to intimidate the Romans.

 ATAULF.

-The question is shall it be enough to make them capitulate willingly to our demands indicated?
+The question is—shall it be enough to make them capitulate willingly to the demands we have indicated?

 ALARIC.

-I believe that if we can display our presence in numbers, then the emperor shall acquiesce.
-He wanteth to seem defiant, but Honorius is weak.
-Stilicho is no longer there to protect him any longer.
+I believe that if we display our strength in numbers, then the Emperor shall acquiesce.
+He would seem defiant, but Honorius is weak.
+Stilicho is no longer there to protect him.

 ATAULF.

-Then, why do we not march on to Ravenna to dethrone him or execute him?
+Then why do we not march on to Ravenna and dethrone him—or execute him?

 ALARIC.

-Although that is what that coward deserveth, I cannot afford yet to kill him, until I know what he is planning.
+Though that coward deserveth such a fate, I cannot yet afford to kill him—not until I know what he is planning.

 ATAULF.